 A simple tray-baked chicken dish packed with Mediterranean flavors.

 I like to brown the chicken first and roast it alongside plump cherry tomatoes, red onions, and white beans.

 I have 2 secrets- the first is to use marinated artichoke hearts and bocconcini (bite-size mozzarella balls).
-The garlicky/vinegary marinade adds incredible flavor without having to do a thing.
+The garlicky/vinegary marinade adds incredible flavor to the dish without having to do a thing.
 The second trick is to toss in plently of fresh herbs right before serving.
-I like to use chopped basil and parsley.
-The smell in your kitchen will be out of this world!
+Fresh basil and parsley will make your kitchen smell out of this world!